Gingerbread Black Tea is a fun way to bring the cozy flavors of winter and Christmas to your teacup!

 Star anise is optional but adds a unique licorice note and visual appeal, making the tea feel even more festive.

-Milk is optional but can create a creamy, latte-like texture that enhances the spices and makes the tea feel more indulgent.
+Milk is optional but will create a creamy, latte-like texture (especially when frothed) that enhances the spices and makes the tea feel more indulgent.
 Plant-based milks like almond or oat work just as well and add their own subtle flavors.

 A touch of honey or another sweetener can also be added if you like your tea sweeter, but the molasses often provides enough natural sweetness on its own.